joembedded/JesFs/README.md

 - **Unclosed files support** – unique feature for IoT applications!
 - Works **standalone** or with **RTOS**

+### Intentionally Not POSIX

+JesFs is deliberately **not POSIX-compliant**.
+It is not meant to emulate a desktop or operating-system file system; it is a purpose-built embedded file system for real IoT devices, data loggers, bootloaders, mirrored cloud workflows, and very small targets.

+This also allows JesFs to provide behavior that POSIX does not model well, such as **unclosed files**, power-loss-safe append-style logging, and application-level external synchronization.
+By avoiding a full POSIX abstraction, JesFs stays small, deterministic, easy to port, and suitable for systems where minimal code size and RAM usage matter more than generic OS compatibility.

 ### Wide Platform Support
 - **Flash sizes:** 8 kByte to 16 MByte (optionally up to 2 GByte)
 - **Tested with:** Macronix MX25Rxx, GigaDevices GD25WDxx/GD25WQxx, and more